-If you're If you’re a non-OPP officer or non-OPP civilian (including First Nations officers and civilians) joining the Plan, we encourage you to read this page to learn about your contributions to the Plan.
+If you’re an officer or civilian of IPCO services and the OFNPA group, we encourage you to read this page to learn about your contributions to the Plan.

 How do contributions work?